iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 > Great app to use<br> :date: __2021-05-26 11:48:39__

 > good to send or track parcels<br> :date: __2021-05-25 11:21:56__

-> Was working fine.
-The new app however just crashes when I go to the track packages tab which was the the main reason I used the app<br> :date: __2021-05-24 18:06:01__

 > Royal mail have been the main UK postal service since Time began! and have always been reliable! l don't think they have the public faith that they used to have Year's ago! but they've coped admirably during this Pandemic and most likely clawed back some of that missing public faith!
 Well done Royal Mail!<br> :date: __2021-05-24 15:47:43__